K-B-R-S-W/Facial_Landmark_Detection_Using_Pytorch/README.md

 3. **Download the HRNetV2 pretrained weights**
     - Download: `hrnetv2_w32_imagenet_pretrained.pth`
-    - Place it in the `models/` directory.
     - Get official weights from: [HRNet GitHub](https://github.com/HRNet/HRNet-Image-Classification)
+    - After You trained the model, Place it in the `models/` directory.

 ---